 There’s something special about the first farmer’s market pesto of the season.
 I always look forward to the opening of our farmer’s market, and each week, eagerly anticipate the arrival of all the fresh produce, including basil, tomatoes, Swiss chard and kale.
 This past weekend, I picked up some fresh basil, kale and Swiss chard and packed all of these fresh veggies and herbs into one meal.

-This Kale Basil Hazelnut Pesto would be great with pasta (hot or cold), but it would also be wonderful served on top of grilled chicken, salmon, or dolloped on top of a fresh tomato mozzarella salad.
+This Kale Basil Hazelnut Pesto would be great with pasta (try this Grilled Chili Garlic Shrimp with Pasta and Pesto or this Fresh Tomato Mozzarella Pesto Pasta Salad) but it would also be wonderful served on top of grilled chicken, salmon, or dolloped on top of a fresh tomato mozzarella salad.
 There are so many possibilities.
 Keep a jar of fresh pesto in your refrigerator all summer long and let me know what you use it on.

 Kale Basil Hazelnut Pesto